StefanKostic88/marvel-heroes-app/README.md

 Base functionalities are:

 -initail hero cards render;
--options for adding specific hero to the them (cap at 5);
+-options for adding specific hero to the team (cap at 5);
 -options for viewing particular hero info page